One-Sentence Definition

 Why It Matters for Solo Mining

 Finding a solo block is literally the whole point of solo mining—it’s your lottery win.
 When you mine solo, you’re competing against the entire network hashrate to find the next valid block, and when you succeed, you get 100% of the reward instead of tiny daily payouts from a pool.
-That moment when your little Bitaxe or other device actually finds a block is what makes all the waiting worth it—you just earned 3.125 BTC (as of 2026, after the latest halving) plus fees.
+That moment when your little Bitaxe or other device actually finds a block is what makes all the waiting worth it—you receive the current block subsidy (3.125 BTC as of 2026, subject to change at each halving) plus transaction fees.

 How It Works